 Are you aware of the purpose and goal of your work?
 Are you aware of your working hours?
-Are you able to fulfil the demands of your job within the time available?
+Are you able to fulfill the demands of your job within the time available?
 Do you think your workload is appropriate (too much – not too much, not too little – too little work)?
 What would be better and why?

 - Consult your calendar: how are your working hours allocated to different tasks?

-- Discuss workloads with your colleagues.
-Speak about them at workplace meetings.
+- Discuss workloads with your colleagues: speak about them at workplace meetings.

-- Take it up in work counselling.
+- Bring it up in work counselling.

 - If your workload gets too heavy and starts to wear you out, talk about it to the shop steward and your occupational health care provider.
-They will support you also in a pre-emptive manner.
+They will support you also in a preemptive manner.